jadecobra/python_tdd_exercises/source/how_to/exception_handling_programs.rst

 * how to verify that exceptions are raised
 * how to handle exceptions when they occur

-you also encountered the following exceptions
+I also encountered the following exceptions

 * :doc:`/exceptions/AssertionError`
 * :doc:`/exceptions/ModuleNotFoundError`